 Pre-Concert ZOOM Talks

-Don’t miss the lively discussion with 2 AF musicians.
-Choose Thursday 2/18 or Saturday 2/20 at 1:00pm.
+Don’t miss the lively discussion with Artistic Leadership fellows Brian Kay and Alan Choo.
+Watch it at home anytime beginning Wednesday 3/10.
+Join the live Q&A with the Fellows via Zoom, Thurs.
+3/11 at 7:30pm.
 A ZOOM link will be sent to all ticket holders for these concerts.

 Post-Concert VIRTUAL LOBBY

-Meet 2-3 of the featured the artists in our new Q&A ZOOM discussions – Sunday 2/21 (for patrons who attend the live concert) and Tuesday 3/2 at 7:30pm (for patrons who watch the video at home).
+Meet 2-3 of the featured the artists in our new Q&A ZOOM discussions – Friday, March 12 at 7:30pm.
 Sit down with a glass of wine for 30 minutes and toast the musicians on their performance!

 Hear the Music

 The Duke of Norfolk, from Playford’s “Division Violin”